acl-org/reverie/acguidelines.md

 * *patient reviewers*, who were able to provide kind and helpful feedback even to low-quality submissions

 **Poor reviews.** If you find that some reviews provided exceptionally bad service, you can list them too.
 Your reasons for flagging reviewers may be serious guideline or procedural violations that were justifiably flagged by the authors, or something that only you saw and the authors did not (e.g. simply going MIA without notification).
 In the future OpenReview will be a persistent reviewer history feature, maybe even with some information shared across venues.

+There is also a new separate field to list the (hopefully rare) cases of reviews that are so bad that they should be disregarded and removed from OpenReview page (e.g. because they are AI-generated).
+Please also add an official comment on these reviews, addressed to chairs and authors, with the following text: *"This review does not meet the ARR quality standards, and will be disregarded in the assessment"*.

 ## Papers with late reviews